machix/CapstoneProject/CapstoneProjectDescription.md

 ## __*Testing*__
 Testing is an important, if not essential, part of software development.
 Golang has a testing library that will be used to test this project.
 Once the database is implement I will plan to populate the database with "dummy" data to enable testing of the service and queries.
 Testing the frontend will be done with Jasmine and Karma.
 Jasmine is a behavior driven framework for testing javascript and Karma is a test runner.
 Automated testing will be configured and performed using TravisCI.
 Any actions that I perform more than 2 or 3 times while building the project, I will plan to automate.

 Time permitting, I will also plan to do performance testing on the microservice to determine the load the microservice is able to handle.
+If I reach this point in the project, then I will have to do more research on tools and libraries that will enable me to easily perform these test.

 ## __*Technology*__
 The technology stack that will be used is listed below: